Many different types of trusts exist. Some are business-related, and some are personal trusts.

 One focus of this website is the subject of personal trusts.
-Business trusts, which may be used to organize mutual funds for example, is not is not subject today.
+Business trusts, used in the business world, for example, is not today's topic.

-A trust describes a legal relationship between a trustee and one or more beneficiaries. some people think that it is a legal entity - like a corporation or a partnership.
+A trust describes a legal relationship between a trustee and one or more beneficiaries.
+Some people think that it's a legal entity - like a corporation or a partnership.

 Instead, legal scholarship tells us it is a relationship and not an entity.